updated January 15, 2022

 This observance also reminds us of the problem of health disparity.
 Health disparities are

-preventable differences in illness, injury, violence, or access to health care that happen to socially disadvantaged populations.
+preventable differences in the burden of disease, injury, violence, or opportunities to achieve optimal health

 These populations can be defined by factors such as

 - education or income,